vagran/dxf-viewer/test/README.md

 `consumer.ts` is an inventory of the public API, so a new public method or option belongs there in the same change that adds it.

+## Text

+`scene-dump.mjs` supplies the generated test font to every build, so TEXT and MTEXT fixtures produce real geometry.
+That font covers **A, B, I and space only**, which is why fixture text is spelled from those — the glyphs' identity does not matter, but their differing advance widths are what make a layout mistake visible.
+See [fixtures/README.md](fixtures/README.md).

+`BuildScene(path, {fonts: false})` reproduces the font-less case, which is what `smoke.mjs` does and why text is invisible to the corpus sweep.

 ## Scene dumps

 `scene-dump.mjs` builds a scene with `DxfScene` and walks it back out through `SceneReader`, which